-Here, however, we will concentrate on more metaphorical trustees- the judges, politicians, and central bankers.
-The proper way to model their utility function is different.
+Here, however, we will concentrate on more metaphorical trustees-judges, politicians, and central bankers.
+The proper way to model their utility functions is different.
 Effort and money are minor concerns.
-It is rare for abuse of power for these trustees to take the form of low effort.
-Nor can varying their compensation be expected to make much difference.5 I have suggested elsewhere that politicians should be paid generously because their salaries are trivial compared with the amount of wealth that their decisions affect, and we would like to reduce their marginal utility of income to reduce the temptation to steal (Rasmusen [1992]).
+It is rare for abuse of power by these trustees to take the form of low effort.
+Nor can varying their compensation be expected to make much difference.
+I have suggested elsewhere that politicians should be paid generously because their salaries are trivial compared with the amount of wealth that their decisions affect. and we would like to reduce their marginal utility of income to reduce the temptation to steal (Rasmusen [1992]).
 But all three of these occupations select for people who care less for money than for other things.
 Most politicians could increase their income by quitting politics for the private sector, and this is true of the vast majority of judges (above the local level) and central bankers in most countries.
 This is no less true because of the fact that their high alternative income often arises from their having held those positions- once they hold the positions, if they value money much, they will resign quickly.

-The Chairman of the Board of Governors of the Federal Reserve, for example, earned a salary of \$133,600 in 1995, while the lowest-paid president of the twelve Federal Reserve District Banks earned \$177,550, and even the salaries of the head of the Research and Statistics department at the Board of Governors earned more than Chairman Greenspan.6 Compare this with \$2,989,832, the 1995 annual salary plus bonus of the CEO of the Bank of
+The Chairman of the Untied States Board of Governors of the Federal Reserve, for example, earned a salary of \$133,600 in 1995, while the lowestpaid president of the twelve Federal Reserve District Banks earned \$177,550, and even the head of the Research and Statistics department at the Board of Governors earned more than Chairman Greenspan.
+Compare this with

-5Hence, the literature represented by Walsh (1995) and Goodhart & Huang (1995), in which central bankers' compensation is linked to inflation and unemployment rates, is misguided.
+&lt;sup>5Hence, the literature represented by Walsh (1995) and Goodhart & Huang (1995), in which central bankers' compensation is linked to inflation and unemployment rates, is misguided.
 I have not yet seen a copy of Bruno Frey's new book, Not Just for the Money: An Economic Theory of Personal Motivation, but it would seem useful for this kind of task.

-6See Thomas (1997) at 299 and Cassidy (1996) at 41.
-Also, it seems that in 1996 the head of custodial services was earning \$163,800 per year (Ralph Vartabedian, "Tightfisted Fed Generous to Own Staff, Panel Reports," Los Angeles Times, September 12, 1996, p.
+&lt;sup>6See Thomas (1997) at 299 and Cassidy (1996) at 41.
+Also, it seems that in 1996 the head of custodial services was earning \$163, 800 per year (Ralph Vartabedian, "Tightfisted Fed Generous to Own Staff, Panel Reports," Los Angeles Times, September 12, 1996, p.
 D1).

-Boston Corp., or the \$494, 615 for the fifth-highest-paid officer of that bank.7 When Board members leave office, their salaries rise.
+\$2,989, 832, the 1995 annual salary plus bonus of the CEO of the Bank of Boston Corp. , or the \$494, 615 for the fifth-highest-paid officer of that bank.
+When Board members leave office, their salaries rise.
 This was true even of Board member Alan Blinder, a professor of economics, who increased his salary when he returned to academia in 1994, and who must have increased his earnings far more with the consulting activities Princeton allows him (Cassidy (1996), at 46).